thEngal/home-assistant.io/source/_integrations/cover.modbus.markdown

 ## Examples

-In this section, you find some real-life examples of how to use this light.
+In this section, you find some real-life examples of how to controll a cover.

 ### Modbus cover controlled by a coil